Stop Insider Threats With Automated Behavioral Anomaly Detection

 While anomaly detection algorithms have been around for decades, there has never been an effective way to apply them to categorical data… until now.
 The first of it’s kind, thatDot’s Novelty Detector is currently being used to detect real-time cyber security threats, reduce the cost of data analysis tools (e.g. only analyze the unusual data), find fraudulent activity, detect stolen credentials, analyze log data, audit financial transactions, and much more.

-The thatDot Novelty Detector for Categorical Data is available for via the AWS Marketplace.
-Or get in touch with us via the Contact Us page to talk to a solution architect.
+Experience the power of thatDot’s Novelty and sign up for our free trial today and see the difference for yourself.
+Or get in touch with us via the request a demo page to talk to a solution architect.